lightbluecopic/CANSAT_CompSci/README.md

 # CANSAT_CompSci

 Type your name and commit to master:

 Gukyoung An

 Duy Tang

-Bryan Tavera 201
+Bryan Tavera

 Hughens Dorcely

-Goal of this week 12/19 ~ 12/21:
+Goal of this week 12/21 ~ 12/25:

-1. Familiarize with C and C#
+1. Familiarize with programming for Arduino microprocessor and XBee radio
-2. Learn Github
-3. Work on PDR
+2. Work on PDR

 	Gukyoung: Ground Control

 	Bryan: Flight

 	Duy: Data Communication

   	Hughens: Sensor
-4. Something something